 Make sure everyone is on the same page

 The first step is to make sure everyone at your firm knows why you decided to invest in a particular technology.
 Are you in investing in litigation analytics to get better insight and build a stronger case strategy?
 Are you investing in innovative legal technology in order to more confidently and efficiently review work product?
-Make it abundantly clear what you expect to improve, make easier or take less time thanks to this new tool.
+Make it abundantly clear what you expect to improve, make easier, or take less time thanks to this new tool.
 It’s hard for people to embrace a new idea when they don’t understand its genesis and benefits.
 It’s far easier when you can grasp the good it’s going to do.

 “There’s a bit of expectation setting on the front end,” says Cherri Peterson, a marketing manager with Thomson Reuters who works with small law firms on onboarding and retaining new legal technology.
 “I don’t think that there’s anybody out there who’s going to believe you can implement some new system firm-wide and not run into a bump or two in the road.”

 Second, don’t be shy about using the training and implementation tools your vendor created.
 Whether it’s a one-page FAQ document or a free series of training classes, your vendor developed these aids for a reason.
 The only cost to using these materials is time –which is really an investment that increases the chances of smooth sailing in the future.

 “Make sure you partner with a company that has a long history and trusted reputation because you want to make sure that if you have problems in the future, the company is still there,” says Colleen Scimeca, a senior product strategist with Thomson Reuters who has spent more than 15 years as a consultant helping law firms through technology adoptions.